 Every year, every child has the opportunity to choose an adult listening partner.
 The children choose a listening partner and a second listening partner.
 Children know that if they are ever worried about anything or just want to talk, they can go to their listening partner.

 We ensure that we have many staff who are first aid trained across all areas of the school.
 Our dedicated SENCo works with children and parents across the school to ensure they receive the support they need.
-Medical needs are taken care of by the School Office and Mrs Nuechtern, our Deputy Head.
+Medical needs are taken care of by the School Office and Ms Granite, the Deputy Headteacher.

 The children also take care of each other’s wellbeing in the school through our Buddies scheme.
 Year 6 and Reception children are paired up and look out for each other.
 Children across all year groups are kind and supportive of each other.